-We all have natural behaviors regarding the use of time and how we organize time and space.
+Each of us has natural behaviors regarding how we use time and how we organize time and space.

 Sometimes our styles work well for us, but when we do not understand how to work with our natural styles, we can get in our own way and impede our best intentions.
 Understanding what can work for us and what does not impacts the overall quality of our life.